17 Recipes Full of Probiotic-Rich Foods to Start Making | Yuri Elkaim

 Kombucha - The Healthy Maven

 Kombucha is a fermented tea packed full of probiotics, amino acids, and vitamins to keep your digestive system balanced.
+It’s a little sweet, a little fizzy, and perfect for delivering healthy bacteria to your gut.

-Find there recipe here: The Healthy Maven
+Find their recipe here: The Healthy Maven

 14. Fermented Salsa